JannisMueller/develop-and-deploy-a-data-dashboard/README.md

 pulled directly from the API and then visualized using Plotly.
 The web app was delpoyed on heroku.

-## Getting Started

-This flask app can be used as a template for visualizing your own data.
-Use the template to enhance your professional portfolio.

 ## Prerequisites

 To install the flask app, you need: